Imperal Docs

 )

-The federal way: let the LLM ask for a file by id (from skeleton or chain step), not raw bytes.
+The federal way: let the LLM ask for a file by id (from skeleton or a prior tool call), not raw bytes.

 Set reply_to_thread_id from the user's prior context.
 The classifier will fill it from the chain or a list_unread step.